At Sharlin Health & Neurology our mission is to protect and restore neurological health for our patients, their families, and future generations.

 - Listed in 417 Magazine’s Physician of the Year (Neurology), multiple years.

 - Board Certified, American Academy of Psychiatry and Neurology

 - Member, Institute for Functional Medicine

-As Practice Manager and Functional Medicine Program Coordinator I have seen Sharlin Health & Neurology grow, evolve, and innovate health care delivery, and more importantly help our patients get the results they desire.
+As Chief Operating Officer I have seen Sharlin Health & Neurology grow, evolve, and innovate health care delivery, and more importantly help our patients get the results they desire.
 I come from a family with a strong management and business background which played a big role in my educational and professional choices.
 I have a Bachelors in Health Administration, and over 10 years of experience in management and customer service.
 It has been an incredible journey to be with this clinic from the day we opened in November 2015.

 I am an athlete and enjoy pushing my body and mind to reach a higher level of excellence.
 I have competed in Tough Mudder races, Urban Warrior races, MS 150’s, as well as various other running and cycling events.
 I was a competitive cheerleader, as well as a dancer.
 When I met my husband in 2011 his commitment to health and fitness matched my own, and this made it easy to stay on track.
 Today, we share this with our two children by setting the example for them.
 This passion to provide a well-balanced life for my family carries over into my working life, and my interactions with our team and patients.
 Here at Sharlin Health & Neurology we are interested in the entire person, mind, body and spirit.
 I think it is important to have all aspects of your life in working harmony so that we can provide the same experience to our patients.